jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 That'll give you a chance to edit the message, and will commit all changes you made.
 After making the change you want, you can push.

-## How to fix multiple commits

 Often pull requests contain one initial commit and then multiple fixup commits, based on code reviews.
 Or you have multiple valid commits, but individual changes or commit messages are bad.
-In this case, an interactive rebase is your friend.
+In this case, an interactive rebase is yet again your friend.

 To start, get the commits you want to land in a local branch.
-For that, fetching the pull request as decribed above is the key.
+For that, fetching the pull request as decribed above is the key:

 ```shell
 git pru 55